Lundalogik/LimeBootstrap/docs/bindings_and_filters.md

 #Bindings
 ##vbaVisible: Hiding or showing elements

 It is common that some elements only should be visible for certain users or when specific conditions apply.
 It can be done in two different ways.
-Either use the LIME Bootstrap data-binding `vbaVisible:` or use the knockout binding `visible:`.
+Either use the Lime Bootstrap data-binding `vbaVisible:` or use the knockout binding `visible:`.

 The `vbaVisible:` is used as follows.
 A VBA function is called, handling the logic whether the element should be visible or not, returning a boolean.
 __true:__ Element is visible